gonvalhector/gonvalhector.github.io/about.md

 - [CS50's Introduction to Computer Science from CS50]
 - [CS50's Introduction to Computer Science from edX]
 - [CS50's Web Programming with Python and JavaScript from CS50]
+- [CS50's Web Programming with Python and JavaScript from edx]
+- [Computer Science for Web Programming Professional Certificate from edX]

 # About the Site